Hamm, North Rhine-Westphalia: Mayor

-The current Mayor (Oberbürgermeister) of Hamm is Marc Herter of the Social Democratic Party (SPD) since 2020.
-The Mayor is directly elected for a five year term.
+The current Lord Mayor (Oberbürgermeister) of Hamm is Marc Herter of the Social Democratic Party (SPD) since 2020.
+The Mayor is directly elected for a five-year term.
 Prior to the 1999 local administration reform in North Rhine-Westphalia, the Oberstadtdirektor was the chief executive of the city, and was chosen by the city council.

 The most recent mayoral election was held on 13 September 2020, with a runoff held on 27 September, and the results were as follows: